-Fisheries :: Shrimp Culture
+Fisheries :: Fish Culture

 India is endowed with a long coastline and hence offers scope for large exploitation of marine wealth.
 Till a few years back, fishermen in India were involving themselves in traditional marine fishing.
 In the seventies fishermen started concentrating on catching prawns more commonly known as `shrimps' due to high profitable return on the same on account of their export value.
 Brackish water prawn farming started in a big way during 91-94 especially in the coastal districts of Andhra Pradesh and Tamil Nadu.